me-shaon/coding-interview-prep/README.md

 #### How to make use

 There are brief descriptions given for each of the problems.
 Read it carefully and try to solve the problem by yourself first.
 If failed then try some more.

-Solutions and helpful links are given at the end of the respective doc.
+Solutions and helpful links are given at the end of the respective doc to help you.

 #### Contribution